When doing any sort of tensor/array computation in python (via numpy,

 Using these overloads, here is how we would catch unexpected array broadcasts

-(similar to the one from our original Linear
+(similar to the one from our original Linear example).

 1from typing import Literal23import numpy as np4from numpy.typing import NDArray56from numpy_shape_typing.add import add7from numpy_shape_typing.dot import dot8from numpy_shape_typing.rand import rand_normal_matrix9from numpy_shape_typing.types import ONE, Shape1D, Shape2D1011COLS = Literal[4]12A: NDArray[Shape2D[COLS, COLS], np.float64] = rand_normal_matrix((4, 4))13B: NDArray[Shape2D[ONE, COLS], np.float64] = rand_normal_matrix((1, 4))14C: NDArray[Shape2D[ONE, COLS], np.float64] = add(A, B)15print(C)

-In the example above, our output is a 4x4
+In the example above, our output is a 4x4 matrix, but what we want from our

-types is an output shape of 4x1
+types is an output shape of 4x1.
+Let's see what pyright says

 1py -m pyright unnexpected_broadcast.py --lib